HappyLappy1/MM2-Script-Data/Documentation/mm2_object_flag_info.md

 Note: Winged Blocks are VERY different to normal blocks, and their behavior has been tested independently.
 0x1: No wings = empty pipe
+0x6: This causes the block to spawn pre-hit.
+Only seems to work while winged.
+The contents will not be expelled, and it is corrupt.
+(Credit to Shino, I missed this in my testing)
 0x20, 0x40, 0x60: Wings rotate in editor, but not while playing.
 0x80: Causes block to despawn if winged.
 This flag is typically used on pipes, claws, clowncars, and clouds to signify "some other object is riding/inside me".
 0x4000: 1x1 if winged.
 Objects inside (CId) can be released from all four blocks.
 The individual blocks act like their own blocks.